 The morning of the following day brought the usual call from his mother.
-The first questions she asked was if Vasantha and her husband were in Virginia.
+The first question she asked was if Vasantha and her husband were in Virginia.

-In response to a question from his mother, she said, ‘Aama(yes)’ nodding with the receiver at her ear, ‘Ramesh will be take us to Washington DC soon after breakfast.’
+In response to a question from his mother, she said, ‘Aama(yes),’ nodding with the receiver at her ear, ‘Ramesh will be taking us to Washington DC soon after breakfast.’

 ‘. . .’